-What is a Pink Moon and when can you see it?
+What is a pink moon and when can you see it?

 - Frog Moon (Cree)

-Probably the strangest alternate name for the April Moon is the Sucker Moon from the Anishinaabe group of Native American people in the Great Lakes region of North America.
+Another name is “sucker moon” from the Anishinaabe group of Native American people in the Great Lakes region of North America.
 The name comes from April being a prime time to harvest sucker fish, as they tend to return to lakes or streams around this time.
 According to Anishinaabe legend, this is around the time of year when this fish comes back from the spirit world to purify waters and the creatures in them.

-You can see the Pink Moon in the sky on the night of Wednesday, April 5 with its peak time at 12:37 a.m. that same night.
-To see where clouds could potentially be that night, visit our Stormtracker 12 Predictor about 12 hours in advance of when you plan to look.